xCASx/udacity-nd209_robotics/project-4_Follow_Me/README.md

 CNN consists of a few convolute layers which end up with a fully connected layer.
 Shallow convolute layers are able to extract very basic information about image like lines or simple shapes, while deeper layers use information from shallow ones to recognize more complex objects (animals, vehicles, human faces etc).

 FCN is a modification of CNN which allows not only say that object is present (or not) on the picture, but also detect where exactly it is.
 Classic CNN can't provide this information due to limitations of its fully connected layer, which loses spatial information.
 To overcome this issue FCN uses Upsampling Via Deconvolution.
-In general it repeats architecture of convolutional layers in opposite order, which preserves spatial data which allows to use it for picture segmentation.
+In general it repeats architecture of convolutional layers in opposite order, which preserves spatial data allowing to use it for picture segmentation.

 Additional power of convolutional network is that [trained models could be reused](https://medium.com/infosimples/speed-up-your-deep-learning-projects-with-pre-trained-neural-networks-8ab1aba4e3a3) for different tasks.
 As shallow layers of convolutional networks learn basic features like lines and shapes it doesn't matter what kind of object we want to recognize at later stages, would it be a hot dog, or a vehicle.
 So weights of shallow layers could be effectively reused for different recognition tasks.